NerdWalletOSS/dynamorm/docs/index.rst

 Two awesome things, better together!

-Dynamallow provides integration between the `Boto v3 DynamoDB API`_ and `Marshmallow`_.
+Dynamallow is a Python library that provides integration between the `Boto v3 DynamoDB API`_ and `Marshmallow`_.
 Together they provide a simple, ORM inspired, interface to the `DynamoDB`_ service with a fully defined, strongly typed schema.

 .. code-block:: python

+    from dynamallow import MarshModel
+    from marshmallow import fields

     class Book(MarshModel):
         class Table: